vishal2468/Git/README.md

 * we may want to work on multiple issues on a same project in that case branching comes handy.

 ## lists all the branches in the repo
+* current branch name is in green and has "*" before its name.
 ```
 git branch
 ```